 The idea behind the activation is to transport visitors and Meta’s employees from the distant past to the near future, illuminating stories of untold histories and futuristic dreams.
 The experience displays the artistic synergies between physical and digital artworks, creating an additive layer of discovery.

 This professional campaign titled 'Open Arts AR filter' was published in Brazil in July, 2022.
 It was created for the brand: Meta, by ad agency: The Electric Factory.
 This Experiential and Integrated media campaign is related to the Electronics, Technology industry and contains 1 media asset.
-It was submitted 5 months ago.
+It was submitted over 1 year ago.

 Agency: The Electric Factory